fauzia-s/connect-to-jenkins/README.md

 # connect-to-jenkins

-Connecting Jenkins to github.
+Connecting Jenkins to github.<br>
-New branch will be discovered by jenkins.
+New branch will be discovered by jenkins.<br>
-Second commit on branch.
+Second commit on branch.<br>
+Third commit after trigger config change.<br>